 - Using technology to facilitate communication and education

 The financial technology sector wipes the floor with its clunkier, slower and far less glamorous older brother the pensions industry when it comes to communications, content and transparency.
 However, it just doesn’t need to be this way!
-Many exciting and innovative companies are emerging and making our pensions accessible, understandable, and perhaps even interesting.
+Many exciting and innovative companies are emerging and making pensions accessible, understandable, and perhaps even interesting.

 - Flexibility: new products that give access for key life events